marrow/WebCore/docs/source/core/basic/databases.rst

    :meth:`~sqlalchemy.orm.session.Session.commit` or
    :meth:`~sqlalchemy.orm.session.Session.flush` is called, or at the end of the request.
 The default is ``True``.

+``db.core.ready``
+  An optional dot-colon notation path to a callback.
+This callback takes a single positional parameter, ``sessionmaker``, and is called after the database connection is configured.
+If configuring directly in Python, you may pass a callable object directly.

 Any options after ``db.X.sqlalchemy.`` will be passed directly to :func:`~sqlalchemy.engine_from_config`.
 SQLAlchemy has an extensive list of